Nakilon/dhash-vips/example_dups/README.md

 # Image duplicates search demo

-This is a sample Docker image that you can use to find duplicates in a folder you link, so you don't need Ruby to run it, just Docker.
+This is a sample Docker image that you can use to find duplicates in a folder you link.
+So you don't need Ruby to try the gem, just Docker.

 ![](https://storage.googleapis.com/dhash-vips.nakilon.pro/example_dups.png)